Gewest13/tiny-observer/README.md

 observe(
-  function // when element is intersecting element  // element to observe function // optional: when element isn't intersection options  // optional: { rootMargin, treshold }
+  function // when element is intersecting element  // element to observe function // optional: when element isn't intersecting options  // optional: { rootMargin, treshold }
 );